epic-kitchens/C5-Multi-Instance-Retrieval/README.md

 To participate and submit results to the challenge, refer to the [Multi-Instance Retrieval Codalab Challenge](https://competitions.codalab.org/competitions/26138)

-Full information about how to use the code can be found [here](https://github.com/mwray/Joint-Part-of-Speech-Embeddings).
+Full information about how to use the jPoSE and MI-MM codes can be found [here](https://github.com/mwray/Joint-Part-of-Speech-Embeddings) and [here](https://github.com/adrianofragomeni/MI-MM),respectively.

 ## Trained Models

 Trained models can be found within `data/models` for both MLP and JPoSE by downloading the data folder [here](https://www.dropbox.com/s/bs6y50xkl1rbe20/JPoSE_data.zip?dl=0).
 These were trained using PyTorch with the arguments within the `args.txt` files.

+Trained models can be found within `data/models` for MI-MM by downloading the data folder [here](https://www.dropbox.com/home/MI-MM).

 ## Video Features